Married to It

-Married to It is a 1991 film directed by Arthur Hiller starring Beau Bridges, Stockard Channing, Robert Sean Leonard, Mary Stuart Masterson, Cybill Shepherd and Ron Silver.
-The film is about three New York City couples with disparate careers, ages, and lifestyles who nonetheless bond through their mutual connection to a local private school.
+Married to It is a 1991 American comedy-drama film directed by Arthur Hiller starring Beau Bridges, Stockard Channing, Robert Sean Leonard, Mary Stuart Masterson, Cybill Shepherd and Ron Silver.
+The film is about three New York City couples with disparate careers, ages, and lifestyles who bond through their mutual connection to a local private school.
 As they help to stage a school pageant with a 1960s theme, each couple begins to quarrel and reassess their marriage.